hunterh37/DicyaninHandTracking/README.md

-# HandTracking
+# DicyaninHandTracking

 A Swift package for hand tracking and interactions with objects in visionOS applications.

 ## Overview

-HandTracking provides a simple and efficient way to implement hand tracking and gesture recognition in your visionOS applications.
+DicyaninHandTracking provides a simple and efficient way to implement hand tracking and gesture recognition in your visionOS applications.
 It offers a high-level API for tracking hand movements, detecting gestures, and managing hand interactions with 3D objects.

 ## Features